AlineCG/Codigos-Practica/streamlit/tutorial1-streamlit/READ ME.md

 2) streamlit hello
 3) streamlit run helloworld.py (and so on with all of the examples)
 4) ctrl + c to stop running

-The idea is to create web apps with python using streamlit library.